 But it turns out that mental processes do not just participate in activity, they develop in it and themselves represent special types of activity.

-1. Perception in the process of practical activity transforms its most important human qualities.
+1. In the process of practical activity, perception transforms its most important human qualities.
 In activity, its main types are formed: perception of depth, direction and speed of movement, time and space.

-2. Imagination is also connected with activity.
-First, a person is not able to imagine or imagine something that has never appeared in experience, was not an element, subject, condition or moment of any activity.
-The texture of the imagination is a reflection, although not literal, of the experience of practical activity.
+2. Imagination is also associated with activity.
+Firstly, a person is not able to imagine or imagine something that has never appeared in experience, was not an element, subject, condition or moment of any activity.
+The texture of imagination is a reflection, although not a literal one, of the experience of practical activity.

-Recall also involves the performance of certain actions aimed at recalling the material imprinted in memory in a timely and accurate manner.
+Recall also involves performing certain actions aimed at promptly and accurately recalling the material imprinted in memory.

-5. Speech also represents a malfunction of a special kind of activity, so that often, when characterizing it, the phrase “speech activity” is used.
+5. Speech also represents a special kind of activity, so the phrase “speech activity” is often used to characterize it.

-It was experimentally proved that internal, i.e. mental processes, called higher mental functions, are activities in origin and structure.
-Theories have been developed and proven in practice, stating that mental processes can be formed through external activity organized according to special rules.
+It has been experimentally proven that internal, i.e. mental processes, called higher mental functions, are activities in origin and structure.
+Theories have been developed and proven in practice that claim that mental processes can be formed through external activity organized according to special rules.

-Skills, skills and habits.
-Automated, consciously, semiconsciously and unconsciously controlled components of activity are called skills, habits and habits, respectively.
+Abilities, skills and habits.
+Automated, consciously, semiconsciously and unconsciously controlled components of activity are called skills, abilities and habits, respectively.

 Skills are elements of activity that allow you to do something with high quality.

-Skills are fully automated, instinct-like components of skills implemented at the level of unconscious control.
-Skills, in contrast to skills, are formed as a result of the coordination of skills, their combination into systems with the help of actions that are under conscious control.
-Skills, unlike skills, are always based on active intellectual activity and necessarily include thinking processes.
+Skills are fully automated, instinct-like components of skills, implemented at the level of unconscious control.
+Abilities, unlike skills, are formed as a result of the coordination of skills, their integration into systems using actions that are under conscious control.
+Abilities, unlike skills, are always based on active intellectual activity and necessarily include thinking processes.

 Skills and abilities are divided into several types:

-Motor (include a variety of movements, complex and simple, that make up the external, motor aspects of activity);
+Motor (include a variety of movements, complex and simple, components of external, motor aspects of activity);

-Cognitive (include abilities related to the search, perception, memorization and processing of information.);
+Cognitive (include abilities associated with searching, perceiving, remembering and processing information.);

-Theoretical (associated with abstract intelligence, expressed in the ability of a person to analyze, generalize material, build hypotheses, theories, translate information from one sign system to another; example: creative work);
+Theoretical (associated with abstract intelligence, expressed in a person’s ability to analyze, generalize material, build hypotheses, theories, transfer information from one sign system to another; example: creative work);

-Practical (these are exercises; thanks to them, skills are automated, skills and activities are improved in general).
+Practical (these are exercises; thanks to them, skills are automated, skills and activities in general are improved).

 Another element of activity is habit.
-It differs from skills and abilities in that it is a so-called unproductive element of activity.
-Habits are an inflexible part of an activity that a person performs mechanically and does not have a conscious purpose or a clearly expressed productive end.
-Unlike a mere habit, a habit can be consciously controlled to a certain extent.
+It differs from ability and skills in that it represents a so-called unproductive element of activity.
+Habits are inflexible parts of activity that a person performs mechanically and has no conscious purpose or clearly defined productive conclusion.
+Unlike a simple skill, a habit can be consciously controlled to a certain extent.
 But it differs from skill in that it is not always reasonable and useful (bad habits).

 Designed to study the ability to influence others (according to A.V.
 Agrashenkov).
-Using this technique, 12 people working in the green economy were interviewed; average age respondents - 50 years.
+Using this technique, 12 people working in green farming were interviewed; average age respondents - 50 years old.

 2. Methodology for identifying the ability to manage self-presentation in communication.
-Diagnostic purpose: The questionnaire allows you to explore the extent to which people exercise control over their behavior and, thereby, can influence the impression that others have of them.
-This scale makes it possible to distinguish between people who are good at managing the impression they make (“managing people well”) and people whose behavior is determined more by internal attitudes than by self-presentation (“poorly managing themselves”).
+Diagnostic purpose: The questionnaire allows us to study the extent to which people exercise control over their behavior and, thereby, can influence the impression that others have of them.
+This scale allows us to distinguish between people who are good at managing the impression they make (“well-managing people”) and people whose behavior is determined more by internal attitudes rather than by self-presentation (“poorly managing themselves”).

 The questionnaire was created by M. Snider and adapted by N.V.
 Amyaga.
-Self-presentation refers to the various strategies and tactics that a person uses to make a determination on others.
-The higher the ability to manage self-presentation in communication, the wider the role repertoire of the individual, the higher the ability of the individual to distinguish the specifics of various situations and the more flexible and differentiated behavior in accordance with them.
-M. Snider, the author of this scale, singled out 2 types of personalities: a “pragmatic” personality and a “principled” personality.
-A person demonstrates a type of self-presentation corresponding to his personality type, reflecting rather internal characteristics (for a "principled personality"), or tailored more in accordance with situational features (for a "pragmatic" one).
+Self-presentation refers to various strategies and tactics that a person uses to make a determination on others.
+The higher the ability to manage self-presentation in communication, the wider the role repertoire of the individual, the higher the individual’s ability to distinguish the specifics of different situations and behave more flexibly and differentiated in accordance with them.
+M. Snyder, the author of this scale, identified 2 types of personalities: a “pragmatic” personality and a “principled” personality.
+A person demonstrates a type of self-presentation that corresponds to his personality type, reflecting rather internal characteristics (for a “principled personality”), or tailored rather in accordance with situational characteristics (for a “pragmatic” personality).

-With the help of this technique, 15 students of the 4th year of KSU were interviewed (average age - 20 years).
+Using this technique, 15 4th year KSU students (average age - 20 years) were interviewed.

 §2.
 Research results

-1. Method "Do you know how to influence others."
+1. Methodology “Do you know how to influence others?”

-Of the twelve people interviewed, 8 people scored the largest number points (35-65 points) - these are people who have the prerequisites to effectively influence others.
-4 people scored 30 or less points.
+Of the twelve people interviewed, 8 people scored greatest number points (35-65 points) - these are people who have the prerequisites to effectively influence others.
+4 people scored 30 points or less.
 They are less effective in influencing others.
-(Annex 6)
+(Appendix 6)

 No. 1 - 55 points; No. 7 - 45 points;